 Therefore, looking at cash flows help us have a more balanced view of the overall business.

-As an opposite example, Netflix running at wider profit margins, it also runs negative cash flows, due to its operating model, where the company anticipates cash to produce shows which will be available on the platform to sustain it subscription revenue model, and it will be repaid over the years.
+As an opposite example, Netflix runs at wider profit margins, it also runs negative cash flows due to its operating model, where the company anticipates cash to produce shows which will be available on the platform to sustain its subscription revenue model, and it will be repaid over the years.

 - The cost structure can help us understand how companies spend money to keep fueling the growth of their core assets.
-At the same time, it’s important also to look at those costs who are not generating revenue but might help a company build the next core asset.
+At the same time, it’s also important to look at those costs that are not generating revenue but might help a company build the next core asset.

 - Profitability needs to be balanced with the cash flow generation.
 Indeed, a company like Amazon generates tight margins on its e-commerce platform, but that is balanced by the fact, the same business unit also generates abundant cash to finance the aggressive growth of the business.

 By looking at those three aspects it is possible to understand the financial model of any organization.